28-Year-Old Defenseman – Free Agent

 Cam Barker Contract Information:

-Signed with Barys-Astana of the KHL in November of 2013.
+Signed with HC Slovan Bratislava of the KHL in December 2014.

 To instantly reveal our fantasy analysis of every player – including Cam Barker – simply subscribe now.